anshu-sharma-devops/key-learning-of-cloud-and-devops/01-terraform/README.md

 - **Terraform Modules turn infrastructure into reusable, composable building blocks** *(new, Phase 7)*.
 - **Child module outputs must be explicitly re-exported at the root level to be visible via `terraform output`** *(new, Phase 7)*.
 - **A well-designed Root Module stays thin — most of the logic lives inside child modules** *(new, Phase 7)*.

----

-## 🔜 What's Next

-### Phase 8 — Production Infrastructure
-- Multi-environment setups (dev / staging / prod) built on top of the Phase 7 modules
-- Production-grade folder structure and best practices
+- Production infrastructure should be organized using separate environments.
-- Introducing Terraform Workspaces, `for_each`, and data sources
+- Terraform modules make Infrastructure as Code reusable and maintainable.
+- Development and Production can share the same modules while using different configurations.
+- A production-grade Terraform repository is easier to scale, maintain, and collaborate on.
 ---

 <div align="center">